Overview and Contact

-The PI-1563 portals will remain open until approximately the morning of January 27, 2020.
-They will be closed for approximately one week to determine which districts will be assigned membership audits in 2019-2020.
-After the membership audit list has been announced for 2019-2020, access to the PI-1563 portals will be granted in the following manner.
+The PI-1563 portals remained open until the morning of January 27, 2020.
+They were then closed for one week to determine which districts would be assigned membership audits in 2019-2020.
+Now that the membership audit list has been announced for 2019-2020, access to the PI-1563 portals will be granted in the following manner:

 For Districts Required to Submit a Membership Audit